jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-1.md

-+++
+---
+heading: "Chapter 1"
+title: "The Natural Progress of Opulence"
+weight: 8
+image: "/covers/wn.jpg"
-title=  "The Natural Progress of Opulence" image=  "/covers/wn.jpg" description=  "The Rise of Cities After the Fall of Rome The Freedom in European Towns" linkb=  "/research/smith/wealth-of-nations/book-3" linkbtext=  "Chapter 2" linkf=  "/research/smith/wealth-of-nations/book-3/chapter-3b" linkftext=  "Chapter 3b" icon=  "/icons/smith.png"
+description: "The Rise of Cities After the Fall of Rome The Freedom in European Towns"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 ## The Trade Between the Towns and the Countryside